Ibstock: Economic and social history

 Ralph Josselin, the noted clerical diarist and incumbent of a parish in Essex, briefly stayed in Ibstock during the English Civil War.
 On 17 September 1645 he marched from Leicester with the parliamentary army and quartered at Ibstock, noting that it had been "Laud's living, and now Dr Lovedyn a great Cavailier" and that although his diet was "very good" his lodgings were "indifferent".
 Josselin was alarmed to discover on his return the next day that a man had been killed just outside his lodgings near where he had stood closely a while before "not knowing of the pardue [sic] in the ditch".

 In 1774, the town was enclosed and in 1792 a free school for fifty poor children of the parish was founded.
 The 1801 Census gives a total population of 763, in 152 families, two-thirds engaged in agriculture, the rest in trade and manufacturing.
 By 1811 the population had increased to 836.

 Ibstock is a former coal mining town and also has historical and current manufacturing plants that produce tiles, bricks, boots and shoes, and light engineering.

-In the 19th century a branch of the Ashby and Nuneaton Joint Railway was built through the town and nearby village of Heather.
+In the 19th century a branch of the Ashby and Nuneaton Joint Railway was built through the village and nearby village of Heather.
 Heather and Ibstock railway station was opened with passenger services ending in 1931.
 The line through to Coalville East closing completely in 1964, prior to the publication of the Reshaping of British Railways report.
 The station master's house on Station Road survives.

+Media

+Television signals can only be received from the Sutton Coldfield transmitting station which broadcasts programmes from Birmingham.
+However, BBC East Midlands and ITV Central are also received through cable and satellite television such as Freesat and Sky.

+Local radio stations are BBC Radio Leicester, Smooth East Midlands, Capital Midlands, Hits Radio East Midlands, Greatest Hits Radio Midlands, and Hermitage FM, a community based station.

+Local newspaper is served by the Leicester Mercury, the town also has its owned independently local community magazine called Ibstock Life.